enenis/React-Native-RegistrySystem/README.md

 # React-Native-RegistrySystem
 <br>
-Hello, in this project, I reflected the registration system that I wrote with javascript to the screen with react-native.
+Hello, in this project, I reflected the registration system that I wrote with javascript to the screen with React-Native.
 <hr>